ree-ma-thakur/Routing-Rendering-Next/README.md

 # loading.js (default page for loading)

 - It automatically runs till the data loads
-- It handles loading fallback
+- It handles loading fallback: whenever our component is waiting for response